 Kodomo no Hi – Children’s day Japan, also known as Boy’s Day, is a national holiday that is celebrated annually on May 5th.
 It is the last of four public holidays that comprise Golden Week.
 There are two symbols of Kodomo no Hi: the “Kabuto” samurai helmet and “Koinobori” flying carp.
-This article includes Kabuto and Koinobori Kodomo no hi crafts, coloring pages, origami and other resources for Children’s Day under lock down in 2020.
+This article includes Kabuto and Koinobori Kodomo no hi crafts, coloring pages, origami and other resources for Children’s Day during a pandemic!

-My four children are aged between five and ten years of age.
+My four children are aged between seven and twelve years old.
 Over the years we have done many Golden Week activities together from the time they were old enough to hold a piece of origami (around 18 months old).
-While researching things to do with them this year while we are at home all day everyday, I came across some old favorites and some new ideas too.
+While researching things to do with them in 2020 while we are at home all day everyday, I came across some old favorites and some new ideas too.

 Below the next paragraph with general information about Golden Week, you will find a selection of activities and free resources to celebrate and / or introduce kodomo no hi to your children.
 No Japanese language skills needed.